National Agricultural Literacy Curriculum Matrix

 K - 2

-The purpose of this lesson is to review the functions of flowers and to help students understand that some flowers are edible.
+The students will examine the functions of flowers and determine that some flowers are edible.

 - Vegetable Dip